VecSet-Edit: Unleashing Pre-trained LRM for Mesh Editing from Single Image: Experiments

-\paragraph{Qualitative Comparison.} As evidenced in \cref{fig:qualitative}, \textbf{VecSet-Edit} exhibits superior editing capabilities visually.
-Structurally, the topological flexibility of our backbone allows us to excel at retaining intricate geometries, such as hands (rows 1, 2) and fans (rows 3, 4).
+To further complement the evaluation, we conducted a user study with 12 3D practitioners.
+Participants evaluated 10 editing cases and selected the best result among baselines based on two criteria (120 total votes per criterion).
+The overwhelming preference of domain experts (\cref{tab:user_study}) confirms that our method yields superior localized editing quality.
+As evidenced in \cref{fig:qualitative}, \textbf{VecSet-Edit} visually outperforms existing methods. \textbf{Structurally}, the topological flexibility of our backbone allows us to excel at retaining intricate geometries, such as hands (rows 1, 2) and fans (rows 3, 4).
 Notably, we achieve robust preservation of unedited regions, surpassing the voxel-based SOTA, VoxHammer, without relying on explicit 3D bounding boxes.
-This visual success underscores the precision of our \textbf{Token Selection} strategy and the effectiveness of \textbf{Token Pruning} in eliminating geometric artifacts. \textbf{Texturally}, our method ensures high fidelity.
-By incorporating \textbf{Detail-preserving Texture Baking}, we successfully maintain original appearance details, preventing the texture blurring observed in other baselines.
-Additional visualizations can be found in \cref{fig:qualitative_plus}.
+This visual success underscores the precision of our \emph{Token Selection} strategy and the effectiveness of \emph{Token Pruning} in eliminating geometric artifacts. \textbf{Texturally}, our method ensures high fidelity.
+By incorporating \emph{Detail-Preserving Texture Baking}, we successfully maintain original appearance details, preventing the texture blurring observed in other baselines.